european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 ### About Permissions

-The [`TransactionPermission`](https://github.com/evannetwork/smart-contracts-admin/blob/f4882bb02732a999e266257076f52e6d49faaf7f/contracts/TransactionPermissionContract.sol) contract is responsible for controlling which users are allowed to perform transactions on the evan.network.
-It is a permissioning contract build as described in the [OpenEthereum wiki](https://openethereum.github.io/Permissioning.html) and configured in the evan.network [chain spec](https://github.com/evannetwork/core-config/blob/c551046dd78f307c56f529b7fa359f0c13c9c63b/core.json#L22).
+The [`TransactionPermission`](https://github.com/evannetwork/smart-contracts-admin/blob/f4882bb02732a999e266257076f52e6d49faaf7f/contracts/TransactionPermissionContract.sol) contract is responsible for controlling which users are allowed to perform transactions on the European Public Network.
+It is a permissioning contract build as described in the [OpenEthereum wiki](https://openethereum.github.io/Permissioning.html) and configured in the European Public Network [chain spec](https://github.com/evannetwork/core-config/blob/c551046dd78f307c56f529b7fa359f0c13c9c63b/core.json#L22).

-On evan.network no sender is allowed to perform any transaction unless permissions have been explicitly granted to it, which happens during onboarding on evan.network upon accepting the terms of use.
+On European Public Network no sender is allowed to perform any transaction unless permissions have been explicitly granted to it, which happens during onboarding on European Public Network upon accepting the terms of use.
 Those permissions can be revoked in case of misbehavior like unlawful activities.
 This can be performed by the owner of the contract, like a ENO controlled wallet.

 ### How it works